Keeping cats cool in the summer

 Make sure there are plenty of shaded areas in the garden so that your cat has options to keep sheltered whilst still having the freedom to roam around in the great outdoors.

-3. Keep hydrated
+3. Keep your cat hydrated

 Make sure your cat has access to plenty of water throughout the day and evening.
 Refilling often will also keep the water fresh and cool for your cat.